fetchai/colearn/docs/grpc_tutorial.md

 More details are given below.

 ## Testing locally with an all-in-one script
-You can test the locally by following the example in mnist_grpc.
+You can test this locally by following the example in mnist_grpc.
 Define your dataloader and model functions as specified above, and register them with the factory.
 Then create n_learners gRPC servers:
 ```python